-There aren't very many books particularly about the outer planets.
-A few interesting ones, in addition to the more general references I've given already:
+There aren't very many books particularly about the outer planets A few interesting ones, in addition to the more general references I've given already:

 - "Atlas of Uranus" by Garry Hunt and Patrick Moore (Cambridge, 1989) tells the story of Uranus after the Voyager 2 fly-by. - The story of the discoveries of Uranus and Neptune is told in "The Neptune File: Planet detectives and the discovery of worlds unseen" by Tom Standage (Allen Lane, 2000).
 It's entertaining, though it feels a bit like he's trying to stretch it to book length.
 The story of the discovery of extra-solar planets has been better told elsewhere, for instance.
-Still, an enjoyable read. - "Beyond Pluto: Exploring the outer limits of the solar system" by John Davies (Cambridge, 2001) tells the story of the discovery of the Kuiper Belt and trans-Neptunian objects. - The home page for the "New Horizons" mission, which will fly by Pluto and Charon and on to the Kuiper Belt, is at http://pluto.jhuapl.edu/ - Mike Brown's page about the discovery of Eris and the most recent observations of it is at http://www.gps.caltech.edu/~mbrown/planetlila/
+Still, an enjoyable read. - "Beyond Pluto: Exploring the outer limits of the solar system" by John Davies (Cambridge, 2001) tells the story of the discovery of the Kuiper Belt and trans-Neptunian objects. - Govert Schilling tells the story of the discovery of the outer solar system, going all the way back to the discovery of Uranus and the asteroids, in "The Hunt for Planet X: New worlds and the fate of Pluto".
+(Springer, 2009) The book was being written during the hoopla about Pluto, and he ties the stories together very nicely.
+A good read. - Mike Brown has written a very entertaining book called "How I Killed Pluto: And why it had it coming".
+Which kind of says it all.